Expert Advice: 01639 849847 - Mon - Fri 9am to 5:00pm

 1. Use Safety Feet

 If you’ve ever felt your ladder wobble or shift slightly while you’re up it, you’ll know just how unnerving that can be.
-This is why one of the simplest yet most effective ways to make your ladder safer is to give the feet an upgrade.
+This is why one of the simplest yet most effective ways to make your ladder safer is to upgrade the feet.

-Standard rubber or plastic feet can wear down over time and don’t always offer enough grip, especially on smooth surfaces like tiles, polished concrete, or even some outdoor paving.
+Standard rubber or plastic feet can wear down over time and don’t always offer enough grip, especially on smooth surfaces such as tiles, polished concrete, or even some outdoor paving.

 Ladder safety feet are little add-ons that are especially designed to improve traction and stability at the base of your ladder.
 They typically feature anti-slip rubber soles or textured grip pads that help prevent the ladder from slipping out while you’re climbing or working.